Ron Hornaday Jr.: Beginnings

 Hornaday was born in Palmdale, California, and began racing in go-karts and motorcycles early in his career.
 Eventually, he moved up to race stock cars at Saugus Speedway.
 In 1992, he won his first championship in the Southwest Series as well as winning the Most Popular Driver award.
 He won the Southwest championship the next year as well, becoming the only driver to do so in series history until Jim Pettit won back-to-back titles in 2004–2005.
 Pettit won the title again in 2011 in the SRL Southwest Tour Series.

-He made his Winston Cup debut in 1992 at the Save Mart 300K, where he started seventeenth but finished 32nd in Bob Fisher's No. 92 Chevrolet.
+Hornaday made his Winston Cup debut in 1992 at the Save Mart 300K, where he started seventeenth but finished 32nd in Bob Fisher's No. 92 Chevrolet.
 He made another start later that year at Phoenix International Raceway, where he finished 25th.
 He ran at Phoenix the next year as well, finishing 22nd in the No. 76 Spears Motorsports car.